Which Words Aren't Allowed in Wordle?

-Wordle rules aren’t complex.
-We know that simple plural forms of words or the words that are only ever proper nouns are never the answers to the daily Wordle puzzles.
+Wordle rules are simple, but there a some words that aren't allowed.
+For example, we know that the answer is never going to be the simple plural forms of a word (like "goats").
+Same goes for words that are only ever proper nouns (like "Timex").
 The game only uses common words (most of the time) that will use normal spelling patterns.

 Serve